Samuel Dugard

 Samuel Dugard (1645?–1697), was an English divine.

 Life

 Dugard, son of Thomas Dugard, M.A., rector of Barford, Warwickshire, by Anne his wife, was born at Warwick in or about 1645, his father being at the time headmaster of Warwick Grammar School.
 At the beginning of 1661, when about sixteen years of age, he entered Trinity College, Oxford, as a commoner, but was admitted a scholar on 30 May 1662, and graduated B.A. on 20 October 1664.
 Then taking orders, he was elected to a fellowship in June 1667, proceeding M.A. on the following 31 October.
-He subsequently became rector of Forton, Staffordshire, and on 2 January 1696–7 was collated to the prebend of Pipa Minor alias Prees in Lichfield.
+He subsequently became rector of Forton, Staffordshire, and on 2 January 1696–7 was collated to the prebend of Pipa Minor alias Prees in Lichfield Cathedral.

 He died at Forton in the spring of the same year.
 He left a family of five sons and five daughters.
 A street in Barford (Dugard Place) is named after this family.